 Each event lead sponsor is responsible for the following event logistics:

 1. Creating publicity materials: flyer and ad submission to the Stanford Events Calendar (mentioning CLAS as a co-sponsor).
-Information about events must be submitted to CLAS Program Coordinator in advance of the Monday 12pm prior to the week in which the event will be held.
+Information about events must be submitted to CLAS Events and Communications Officer in advance of the Monday 12pm prior to the week in which the event will be held.

 2. Tracking of RSVPs if lead sponsor chooses to track reservations.